FlorianLa/BrailleBuddy/README.md

 ![BrailleBuddy](https://github.com/FlorianLa/BrailleBuddy/blob/main/Photos/BrailleBuddy.jpg)

 ### Case and 3D-printed Cards
 We provide a *.svg file for the wooden case of BraillBuddy in "CaseModel(Lasercutter)".
 The lid is constructed from two layers of wood.
-Please be aware, that the files are designed for material with 3mm thickness.
-If you use other materials you need to adjust the contact areas accordingly.
+Please be aware, that the files are designed for material with 3mm thickness for each of the layer of the lid and 5mm for the other parts.
+If you use other materials, you need to adjust the contact areas accordingly.

-Further, we provide language specific 3D-models for all cards used. **right now only the German version is populated, but the models can be used by changing the Braille text beneath the figurine.**
+Further, we provide language specific 3D-models for all cards used. **Right now only the German version is populated, but the models can be used by changing the Braille text beneath the figurine.**
 The sources for the 3D figurines are listed next to each card.
+The 2D relief images were created by [Verena Pues](https://verenapues.com/).

 ### Supported Languages

 **German** - with Braille system "Vollbraille".
 This version was used in the study.

-**English** - with Braille system English Grade 2 Braille **(under construction)** For the english version some points need to be completed, such as audio files and letter cards for abbreviations and English game and word cards.
+**English** - with Braille system English Grade 2 Braille **(under construction)** For the English version, some points need to be completed, such as audio files and letter cards for abbreviations and English game and word cards.

-To adjust the source code for the english version please comment out sections marked with GERMAN VERSION and comment in sections with ENGLISH VERSION
+To adjust the source code for the English version please comment out sections marked with GERMAN VERSION and comment in sections with ENGLISH VERSION

 ### Hardware